2ndWatch/Platform-MCS-Automation-ROC-CloudHealth-Report/README.md

 ## main.py
 Work in progress!

 This is the primary user interface for this suite of scripts.

-## getresources.py
-Work in progress!

 Mostly complete.
 Resources are collected into dataframes.
 Working on comparing resource data with Cloud Health data using pandas.

 ## ch-parsley.py
 Work in progress!